 Building a Minimalist Wardrobe

 When you have very limited closet space in your home you have to be careful about everything you bring into it.
-I love to go clothes shopping and my wardrobe is always changing.
-I like new (to me) things and since I spend very little on my clothes because I get them at rummage sales or thrift stores and then I either sell them or give them to my sisters when I’m ready to move on or if they no longer fit.
+On occasion, I love to go clothes shopping to change up my wardrobe.
+I like new (to me) things but I also like to spend very little on my clothes because I get them at rummage sales or thrift stores and then I either sell them or give them to someone when I’m ready to move on or if they no longer fit.

 Keep Less Space for Your Clothes